-- PGM MGT - To select the program management: Press the PGM MGT key.
-If necessary, press the WINDOW soft key to set up the screen as it is shown at the upper right. - NET - To manage the network drives: Press the NETWORK soft key (second soft-key row).
+PGM MGT To select the program management: Press the PGM MGT key.
+If necessary, press the WINDOW soft key to set up the screen as it is shown at the upper right.

+NET

+To manage the network drives: Press the NETWORK soft key (second soft-key row).
 In the right-hand window the TNC shows the network drives available for access.
 With the soft keys described below you can define the connection for each drive.

 Function Soft key Establish network connection.
 If the connection is active, the TNC shows an M in the Mnt column.
 You can connect up to 7 additional drives with the TNC.
-MOUINT DEVICE Delete network connection.
+HOUNT DEVICE Delete network connection.
 UNMOUNT DEVICE Automatically establish network connection whenever the TNC is switched on.
 The TNC shows an A in the Auto column if the connection is established automatically.
-AUTO MOUNT

-Do not establish network connection automatically when the TNC is switched on.
+AUTO MOLINT Do not establish network connection automatically when the TNC is switched on.
+NO AUTO MOLINT

 It may take some time to mount a network device.
-At the upper right of the screen the TNC displays [READ DIR].
-The maximum transmission speed is 2 to 5 MB/s, depending on the type of file being transferred and how busy the network is.
+At the upper right of the screen the TNC displays [READ DIR] to indicate that a connection is being established.
+The maximum transmission speed is 2 to 5 Mbps, depending on the type of file being transferred and how busy the network is.